Smart-Notice-Board/notice-board-app/README.md

 #### Unit tests

-electron-boilerplate has preconfigured [jasmine](http://jasmine.github.io/2.0/introduction.html) unit test runner.
+We have preconfigured [jasmine](http://jasmine.github.io/2.0/introduction.html) unit test runner.
 To run it go with standard:
 ```
 npm test
 ```